Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

 \subsubsection{Secure Sum of Signs}

-In the second step of the compressed secure aggregation protocol (see Alg.~\ref{algo:separate-secure-agg}), each client restricts their dense vector of ternary values $D_i$ to the support resulting from the secure union of indices $V$, and then together they securely evaluate the sum of these binary vectors of signs, $(D_i)_{|V}$.
-More precisely, the parties would like to securely evaluate the sum of $C$ vectors of length equal to the size of the union of indices $|V|$, each component belongs to $\{-1, 0, 1\}$.
-The resulting vector will be a vector of size $|V|$ whose components belong to $[-C, C]$.
+In the second step of our compressed secure aggregation protocol, each client restricts its dense vector of ternary values $D_i$ to the support resulting from the secure union of indices $V$, and then together they securely evaluate the sum of these binary vectors of signs, $(D_i)_{|V}$.
+More precisely, the parties would like to securely evaluate the sum of $C$ vectors of length equal to the size of the union of indices~$|V|$, each component belongs to $\{-1, 0, 1\}$.
+The resulting vector will be a vector of size $|V|$ whose components belong to~$[-C, C]$.